pologrp/polo/docs/examples/gradient.rst

 .. note::

-  PBOpt manages its own memory for the algorithms to run correctly.
+  POLO manages its own memory for the algorithms to run correctly.
 In the example above, ``initialize`` will tell the algorithm to preallocate a memory space of 3 double variables for both ``x`` and ``g`` that are supplied to the ``loss`` object.